So you’re ready to explore New York!

 Is it worth it to see this?
 Do I have time for that?
 These questions are difficult for any traveler to answer, but especially here in New York.
 As a longtime NYC guide, I’m here to help make your planning just a little bit easier with this handy list of must-visit spots in the city, from famous monuments to incredible neighborhoods.

 Here are 12 attractions that you absolutely must see when you visit New York City.

 The top spot on this list may not be a surprise, but there’s no doubt that both of these attractions are a must when you’re in New York.

 The Statue of Liberty is the symbol not just of New York but of America.
 And Ellis Island represents our nation, too — after all, almost half of Americans can trace their ancestry back to this one island.

 There are many options for viewing the statue from the harbor, but I recommend taking the time to go to Liberty Island to see it up-close.
 You can visit the Statue of Liberty Museum and climb the pedestal for incredible views.
 From there, it’s a quick ferry ride over to Ellis Island to explore the immigration museum and learn more about this gateway to America.

 Both islands have a unique experience to offer that you should discover for yourself at least once.
 You can always visit the Statue of Liberty and Ellis Island with a guide to make your visit that much richer — adding in historical context and local insight — but however you choose to visit, these two deserve top billing on your NYC bucket list.

-2. Observation Decks: Empire State, Top of the Rock, One World Observatory
+4. Observation decks: Empire State, Top of the Rock, One World Observatory, Edge